Taiwan Number One: Subsequent uses

-On January 26, 2016, American streamer curvyllama played H1Z1 on a Twitch broadcast; after he had killed an opponent, the opponent cursed "Fuck your mom" in Mandarin Chinese and curvyllama, realizing that the opponent was a mainland Chinese player, fired back with "Taiwan Number One".
+On January 26, 2016, American streamer curvyllama played H1Z1 on a Twitch broadcast; after she had killed an opponent, the opponent cursed "Fuck your mom" in Mandarin Chinese and curvyllama, realizing that the opponent was a mainland Chinese player, fired back with "Taiwan Number One".

 In August 2017, Taiwan won 26 gold, 34 silver and 30 bronze medals at the 2017 Summer Universiade.
 Taiwan's President Tsai Ing-wen shouted "台灣No.1！" (i.e. "Taiwan No. 1!") to praise the performances of national players such as badminton queen Tai Tzu-ying, who was ranked No. 1 in the world at the time.